rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And Jesus said to them, Because of your hardness of heart he wrote you this commandment. ^1005

-But from the beginning of creation, God made them male and female. ^1006
+But from the beginning of creation, 'God made them male and female.' ^1006

-Therefore a man shall leave his father and mother and hold fast to his wife, ^1007
+'Therefore a man shall leave his father and mother and hold fast to his wife, ^1007

-and the two shall become one flesh.
+and they shall become one flesh.'
 So they are no longer two but one flesh. ^1008

 What therefore God has joined together, let not man separate. ^1009